 This report stems from the interest in reviving utility undergrounding and the expansion of the city's fiber network in San Francisco, as well as to learn from past challenges.
-In light of this discussion, San Francisco's Local Agency Formation Commission (LAFCo) has undertaken a Special Study of undergrounding utility wires and expansion of the city's fiber network.
+In light of this discussion, San Francisco's Local Agency Formation Commission (LAFCo) has undertaken a Special Study of undergrounding utility wires and expansion of the city's fiber network per the request of Supervisor Katy Tang.
 This study, undertaken pursuant to Government Code §56378 and LAFCo Policies on Special Studies §2.6, §2.62, §2.63, and §2.64, was conducted with the intent of providing an objective analysis of these programs, policies, and procedures - and as such relies primarily upon data provided by City and County agencies and departments, as well as other outside agencies and organizations.